owickstrom/wickstrom.tech/src/_posts/2017-06-05-tagless-final-encoding-of-a-test-language.md

 type Spec m a = WriterT [Group a] m ()
 ```

-The `Collector` interpreter collects a Spec into an data structure, much like the original approach, but *with all test functions fully applied* inside the applicative.
+The `Collector` interpreter collects a Spec into a data structure, much like the original approach, but *with all test functions fully applied* inside the applicative.

 ``` haskell
 newtype Collector m a = Collector { unCollector :: m a }